MuertoGB/MacEfiToolkit/README.md

 - Validate binary size.

 **Application:**

+- Works with Wine (Better support coming in an update)
 - Automatic handling of uncaught errors.
 - No installation required.
 - Support for DPI scaling.